canonical/cloud-init/doc/rtd/development/summit/2017_summit.rst

 requested by the attendees as additional topics for discussion:

 * Netplan (v2 YAML) as primary format
-* How to query metadata
+* How to query meta-data
 * Version numbering
 * Device hot-plug
 * Python 3